 Who Should Attend:

-This course is designed for research scientists, engineers, developers, designers, and project managers in industries that interact with CAD software to fabricate physical objects.
+This course is designed for research scientists, engineers, developers, designers, and project managers in industries that are involved in translating concepts to physical objects/products.
 Relevant areas include the automotive industry, robotics, aerospace, defense, mechanical engineering, product design, computer graphics, shipbuilding, biomedical engineering, textiles, prosthetics manufacturing.
-Experience with specific CAD software is not needed.
+Experience with specific CAD software and additive manufacturing is not needed.